 You do need to be aware that the program may run somewhat slower with the database on a USB memory key than when the database is on your hard drive, in the normal setup.

 This could also be done with an external hard drive, but for simplicity the rest of this help topic will just refer to it as a USB memory key.
 USB memory keys are also known as jump drives or memory sticks.
 Please note that the only places you can move the database to are ones that are physically attached to your computer, so a network drive is not an option - it just will not work at all.

 Doing this is similar to the options described in the Help topic Transfer your Data between Computers, but in this case, there is only one copy of the database.
 As such, there is no danger of different copies of the database being modified independently.
 (That would be bad, because changes made to multiple copies of a database cannot be merged).

-The Cloud Storage Service or Remote Database Version (two of the options under Multiple User Options) are usually better and safer options than this one, as long as you have consistently reliable high-speed Internet on all computers on which you will be installing ACCOUNTS.
+The Cloud Storage Service or OnDemand Version (two of the options under Multiple User Options) are usually better and safer options than this one, as long as you have consistently reliable high-speed Internet on all computers on which you will be installing ACCOUNTS.

 2.If you already have data on this computer, make a backup of it before continuing, for safety.

 3.Use the Tools ⇒ Explore Data Directory menu option to open a My Computer / Windows Explorer-type window showing the program's Data Directory.

 4.Without closing that window, switch back to ACCOUNTS, and exit ACCOUNTS.